spheredev/neosphere/INSTALL.md

 [Download Microsoft Visual Studio] (https://visualstudio.microsoft.com/)

-Allegro is provided through NuGet, and static libraries and/or source are included for all other dependencies besides ChakraCore, so no additional software is required to build for Windows.
+Allegro is available through NuGet, and static libraries and/or source are included for all other dependencies besides ChakraCore, so no additional software is required to build for Windows.